OpenEvalProject/evals/manuscripts/elife-106362/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/035t8zc32 Department of Oral Physiology, Graduate School of Dentistry, Osaka University Osaka Japan
+1. Department of Oral Physiology, Graduate School of Dentistry, Osaka University Osaka Japan ([ROR:035t8zc32](https://ror.org/035t8zc32))
-2. https://ror.org/01rwx7470 Department of Physiology, School of Dentistry, Aichi Gakuin University Nagoya Japan
+2. Department of Physiology, School of Dentistry, Aichi Gakuin University Nagoya Japan ([ROR:01rwx7470](https://ror.org/01rwx7470))
-3. https://ror.org/04h9pn542 Department of Neurobiology & Physiology, School of Dentistry and Dental Research Institute, Seoul National University Seoul Republic of Korea
+3. Department of Neurobiology & Physiology, School of Dentistry and Dental Research Institute, Seoul National University Seoul Republic of Korea ([ROR:04h9pn542](https://ror.org/04h9pn542))
-4. https://ror.org/00p4k0j84 Department of Cell Biology, Aging Science, and Pharmacology, Faculty of Dental Science, Kyushu University Fukuoka Japan
+4. Department of Cell Biology, Aging Science, and Pharmacology, Faculty of Dental Science, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))
 5. ADA Forsyth Institute Somerville United States
-6. https://ror.org/035t8zc32 Department of Behavioral Sciences, Graduate School of Human Sciences, Osaka University Osaka Japan
+6. Department of Behavioral Sciences, Graduate School of Human Sciences, Osaka University Osaka Japan ([ROR:035t8zc32](https://ror.org/035t8zc32))

 † Corresponding author

 ## Abstract

 Impairments of locus coeruleus (LC) are implicated in anxiety/depression and Alzheimer’s disease (AD).
 Increases in cytosolic noradrenaline (NA) concentration and monoamine oxidase A (MAO-A) activity initiate the LC impairment through production of NA metabolite, 3,4-dihydroxyphenyl-glycolaldehyde (DOPEGAL), by MAO-A. However, how NA accumulates in soma/dendritic cytosol of LC neurons has never been addressed despite the fact that NA is virtually absent in cytosol while NA is produced exclusively in cytoplasmic vesicles from dopamine by dopamine-β-hydroxylase.
 Since reuptake of autocrine-released NA following spike activity is the major source of NA accumulation, we investigated whether and how chronic stress can increase the spike activity accompanied by NA autocrine.
 Overexcitation of LC neurons is normally prevented by the autoinhibition mediated by activation of α2A-adrenergic receptor (AR)-coupled inwardly rectifying potassium-current (GIRK-I) with autocrine-released NA.
 Patch-clamp study revealed that NA-induced GIRK-I in LC neurons was decreased in chronic restraint stress (RS) mice, while a similar decrease was gradually caused by repeated excitation.
 Chronic RS caused internalization of α2A-ARs expressed in cell membrane in LC neurons and decreased protein/mRNA levels of α2A-ARs/GIRKs in membrane fraction.
 Subsequently, chronic RS increased the protein levels of MAO-A, DOPEGAL-induced asparagine endopeptidase (AEP), and tau N368.
-These results suggest that chronic RS-induced overexcitation due to the internalization of α2A-ARs/GIRK is accompanied by [Ca 2+ ] i increases, subsequently increasing Ca 2+ -dependent MAO-A activity and NA autocrine.
+These results suggest that chronic RS-induced overexcitation due to the internalization of α2A-ARs/GIRK is accompanied by [Ca2+]i increases, subsequently increasing Ca2+-dependent MAO-A activity and NA autocrine.
 Thus, it is likely that internalization of α2A-AR increased cytosolic NA, as reflected in AEP increases, by facilitating reuptake of autocrine-released NA.
 The suppression of α2A-AR internalization may have a translational potential for anxiety/AD treatment.

 ## Introduction